marko24052002/Hang-Man-Game-Project/README.md

 1. Project Description
 The goal of this project is to create a simple browser-based “Hangman” game using HTML, CSS, and JavaScript.
 The game allows the user to guess the letters of a hidden word, with a limited number of attempts.
-Each wrong guess “adds” a part of the gallows, and the objective is to guess the entire word before the figure is completed.
+Each wrong guess remove one life and the objective is to guess the entire word before all lifes are lost .

 2. Project Goals